-EURES services are available free of charge to all European employers - before, during, and after the recruitment process.
+EURES' services are available free of charge to all European employers - before, during and after the recruitment process.

-- 1. What can EURES do for you?
-Here you can find all the services offered by EURES members and partners. - 2.
+- What can EURES do for you?
+Here you can find all the services offered by EURESmembers and partners. - 2.
 Find candidates allows you to create your personal EURES account and search through the database of CVs.
 You can also receive newly matching CVs via e-mail, save and organise them, and send enquiries to potential candidates. - 3.
 Advertise a Job tells you how to make a job vacancy visible on the portal. - 4.
-Contact a EURES Adviser allows you to find contact details of a EURES Adviser close to you who can help with matching your vacancies to prospective candidates at local, regional, or national level. - 5.
-Living & working contains practical, legal, and administrative information on mobility.
-Look up current trends on the European labour market by country, region, and sector of activity.
+Contact a EURES Adviser allows you to find contact details of a EURES Adviser close to you who can help with matching prospective candidates to vacancies you may be finding hard to fill at local, regional or national levels. - Living & working contains practical, legal and administrative information on mobility.
+Look up current trends on the

+European labour market by country, region and sector of activity.

-- 6. Skills & careers allows workers to acquire new skills by finding education and training opportunities throughout Europe. - 7.
-The Events Calendar shows you upcoming events of interest in your region.
-Keep track of European Job Days and other recruitment events or general mobility information sessions with EURES Advisers. - 8.
+- The Events Calendar shows you upcoming events of interest in your region.
+Keep track of European Job Days and other recruitment events or general mobility information sessions with EURES Advisers. - 7.
 News is packed with the latest articles and videos on European jobs and mobility.
-Watch inspiring success stories from other employers who have benefited from EURES services. - 9.
-EURES & You newsletters are issued every month and feature information on job mobility, current trends, upcoming EURES events, etc. You can read the newsletters online or receive them by e-mail.
+Watch inspiring success stories from other employers who benefited from EURES' services. - 8.
+EURES & You newsletters are issued every month and feature information on job mobility, current trends, upcoming EURES events, etc. You can read the newsletters online or receive them by e-mail. - In Help & Support, you will find answers to most of your questions.
+The EURES

-- 10. In Help & Support, you will find answers to most of your questions.
-The EURES helpdesk is also available to answer your queries via telephone, e-mail, live chat, and Skype. - 11.
-Links direct you to other websites dealing with European labour mobility, including national PES, as well as a range of publications that will guide you through your search. - 12.
-Download a free mobile app offering easy access to many features of the EURES Job Mobility Portal.
-Find your nearest EURES Adviser or look up future EURES events.
+- helpdesk is also available to answer your queries via telephone, e-mail, live chat and Skype. - 11.
+Links direct you to other websites dealing with European labour mobility, including national public employment services, as well as a range of publications that will guide you through your search.